-During this time, the vapor gets mixed with the liquid and it reduces the flow occurring in the engine.
-Hot weather tends to increase the chances of this condition, plus the fuel lines sit near the hot engine, further making a vapor lock more probable.
+During this time, the vapor gets mixed with the liquid and it reduces the flow to the engine.
+Hot weather tends to increase the chances of this condition.
+Plus, the fuel lines sit near the hot engine, making a vapor lock even more probable.

 When a vapor lock occurs, you will not only have trouble starting the engine, but you will also notice a lack of power and might experience some stalling issues.
 To get a car started with a vapor lock, you can try putting a bag of ice on the fuel lines for a few minutes.

 4. Faulty Battery Connection

 As the car vibrates, the battery can move around in its holder.
 Over time, the connections to the battery can come loose.
 Additionally, corrosion can occur, further reducing the connection.